The best cloud cost management tools for continuous improvement in 2026 depend on your spend level and stack:

 Continuous cloud cost improvement means building a system that:

-AI workloads introduce cost dynamics that traditional cloud FinOps tools weren't built for:
+If your team is deploying LLMs, running fine-tuning jobs, or calling inference APIs, you're dealing with cost dynamics that traditional cloud FinOps tools weren't built for:

 | Tool | AI Cost Capabilities | Key Limitation |